keyboard_arrow_up

 Cure Date

-The date of completion of the molding process for a rubber product.
+The date marking the completion of the rubber molding process.

 Deflashing